Yellen brings dovish bent, communications skill to Fed table

 Yellen, a former professor who is currently the Fed’s vice chair, has a reputation as one of the central bank’s most employment-focused officials and has also been at the forefront of a communications “revolution” at the once-secretive Fed.

-She has been a close ally of Chairman Ben Bernanke as he took the central bank further and further into unfamiliar terrain to boost the U.S. economy, backing three rounds of bond buying that have swelled the Fed’s balance sheet to about $3.7 trillion.
+She has been a close ally of Chairman Ben Bernanke as he took the central bank further and further into unfamiliar terrain to boost the U.S. economy, backing three rounds of bond buying that have swelled the Fed’s balance sheet to more than $3.6 trillion.

-Obama announced on Wednesday that he would nominate Yellen to succeed Bernanke.
+Obama plans to announce at 3 p.m. on Wednesday that he will nominate Yellen to succeed Bernanke, a White House official said on Tuesday.
 If confirmed by the U.S. Senate, she would be the first woman to head the Fed in its 100-year history.

 The white-haired Yellen played a big role in the Fed’s adoption of a 2 percent inflation target and its decision to treat undershooting and overshooting that target as equally problematic.